lyudmilov-georgedi/lyudmilov-georgedi/README.md

 ### Working on: 🚀
 - Tweaking this README for optimal engagement
-- Tetris game in python using pygame
-- Various games and scripts
+- Various games and scripts in Python

 ## Languages and Tools